Medi-Cal Rx: Transition

 Medi-Cal pharmacy policy development, which will include the scope of the carve out, prior authorization, and utilization management protocols

 Changes to existing Medi-Cal pharmacy committees

 Post-transition, the Medi-Cal Rx Advisory Workgroup meetings will focus on gathering information, experiences and/or feedback from workgroup members to help refine Medi-Cal Rx processes and policies on an ongoing basis.
 The meetings will be open to the public, and in-person public comment will be accepted for the last 30 minutes of each meeting.
-Additional details, including but not limited to check-in and parking information, will be posted with the agenda and meeting materials at least 10 days prior to each meeting.
+Additional details, including but not limited to check-in and parking information, will be posted with the agenda at least 10 days prior to each meeting.